NieneB/InternshipReport/index.md

 </figure>

 This research will be a design-oriented research, trying to fulfill the design goals and objectives.
 By taking the objectives into account, the goals will be fulfilled.
 There fore the objectives are given letter and numbers, to easily refer to them, when they are covered.
-See figure <a class="xref" href="#method"> </a> for an overview of the working procedure and where the specific objectives are addressed.
+See <a class="xref" href="#method">figure $$</a> for an overview of the working procedure and where the specific objectives are addressed.
 The whole process will be more iterative and chaotic then the overview shows.
 Most creative choices and decisions will be taken by the researcher and her preferences.

 ## Sub-objective 1.
 Finding the design requirements.